Paint vs. Pinto

 Q: What is the difference between a Paint Horse and a pinto horse?

 On the other hand, "pinto" is a term that refers to the colorful coat pattern and is not the name of a particular breed of horse.
-Any horse of a breed other than the Paint Horse that displays one of several coat patterns is considered a pinto.
-Breeds that commonly produce pinto horses include the Tennessee Walking Horse, Gypsy Horse and Miniature Horse.
+Any horse that displays one of several coat patterns is considered a pinto.
+Breeds that commonly produce pinto horses include the American Saddlebred, Gypsy Horse and Miniature Horse.
 Breeds such as the Spotted Saddle Horse and Spotted Draft Horse are exclusively pintos.

 There are two main registries for pinto horses—The Pinto Horse Association of America and the National Pinto Horse Registry—and each separates pintos into categories depending on their breeding and conformation.
 The Spotted Saddle Horse Breeders and Exhibitors Association, National Spotted Saddle Horse Association and International Pattern Sporthorse Registry also accept pinto horses.
 The Pintabian Horse Registry specifically registers pinto horses with primarily Arabian horse breeding.

 Pintos and Paints are described by their coat pattern.
 The two most common patterns are the tobiano and overo.
 Horses that display characteristics of both patterns are considered toveros.
 There are also several other pattern types, but that's another whole article in itself!
 For more information about pintos and their various coat patterns, check out the following sites:

 Spotted Saddle Horse Breeders and Exhibitors Association: www.sshbea.org